Skip to content

 Towards people-centred marketing

-Furthermore, in terms of targeting, behavioural data and emotional insights provide more value than simple socio-demographic data.
-They enable us to identify the motivational drivers of each customer segment.
+Today, behavioural data and emotional insights offer a better understanding than simple socio-demographic data.
+They make it possible to tailor the experience to the emotional expectations of each customer segment.

 Omnichannel: an integrated emotional approach